-Al Bayt Stadium – host venue for the opening match of the FIFA World Cup 2022™ – will be a striking sight for any football fan or traveller.
+Al Bayt Stadium – host venue for the opening match of the FIFA World Cup 2022™ – is a striking sight for any football fan or traveller.

-Inspired by the bayt al sha'ar of nomadic peoples who have etched a living from Qatar's deserts for millennia, its magnificent tent structure envelopes an ultra-modern football stadium, welcoming visitors into comfort as has been the tradition in this part of the world for centuries.
+Inspired by the bayt al sha'ar of nomadic people, who have etched a living from Qatar's deserts for millennia.
+The magnificent tent structure envelopes an ultra-modern football stadium, welcoming visitors into comfort as has been the tradition in this part of the world for centuries.

 Tradition & modernity in harmony

 Traditionally, the tents of nomadic tribes and families in Qatar could be identified by black stripes like those on the arena's distinctive exterior, and by the vibrant sadu patterns that will greet fans once inside the stadium.
-Visitors to Qatar will get a taste of traditional design from the region, while local fans will be reminded of their proud heritage.
+Visitors to Qatar get a taste of traditional design from the region, while local fans are reminded of their proud heritage.

 Even football fans who have never set foot in Qatar will benefit from this venue's forward-thinking design.
 Its modular construction will mean that the upper tier of seats (almost half of the 60,000 capacity) can be removed after the FIFA World Cup 2022™ and donated to developing nations across the world.

 As well as being incredibly eye-catching, the tent design is deeply practical.
 The shade provided by the tent structure and its retractable roof system complement the stadium's cooling technologies, helping maintain a comfortable temperature inside without using any extra power.